tea2code/make-it-hit/README.md

 - border -- The width of the border.
 Integer.
 Required.
 - height -- The height of the map.
 Integer.
 Required.
 - objects -- List of objects.
 Currently only rectangles are supported.
 See below.
 Required.
-- players -- List of players.
+- player -- The player.
 See below.
 Required.
 - targets -- List of targets.
 See below.
 Required.
 - width -- The width of the map.
 Integer.
 Required.